gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

     From the **Azure Sphere Developer Command Prompt**, run **```azsphere tenant show-selected```**.

     The output of this command will look similar to the following.
-The **Tenant ID** is the numeric value.
+The **Tenant ID** is the numeric value inside the parentheses.

     ```text
     Default Azure Sphere tenant ID is 'yourSphereTenant' (99999999-e021-43ce-9999-fa9999499994).